-Taxis now have a choice to pay either a fixed annual premium or opt in for instalment payments.
+Taxis can currently choose to pay either a fixed annual premium or opt in for installment payments.

-Instalment payments are based on actual kilometres travelled whereas the fixed annual premium is based on average annual kilometres.
+Installment payments are based on forecast kilometres travelled that are subsequently adjusted based on actual kilometres.
+Whereas the fixed annual premium is based on average annual kilometres for taxis.

 Having a usage based calculation of Green Slips for taxis is fairer when setting premium prices across all point-to-point services.